Connecting the dots: Holistic Inclusion for Children, Families and Communities

 Join us for Connecting the Dots, a conference dedicated to exploring holistic and inclusive approaches that support children, families and communities.
 Through inspiring discussions, expert insights and practical strategies, we’ll examine how collaboration across education, health and social care can drive meaningful change.

-We are offering an early bird discounted price of £80 for bookings made before 4th April 2025.
+We are offering an early bird discounted price of £80 for bookings made before the end of April 2025.
 After this date, the price will increase to £90.

 Keynote Speakers